Endangered language: Response

 Linguists, members of endangered language communities, governments, nongovernmental organizations, and international organizations such as UNESCO and the European Union are actively working to save and stabilize endangered languages.
 Once a language is determined to be endangered, there are three steps that can be taken in order to stabilize or rescue the language.
 The first is language documentation, the second is language revitalization and the third is language maintenance.

 Language documentation is the documentation in writing and audio-visual recording of grammar, vocabulary, and oral traditions (e.g. stories, songs, religious texts) of endangered languages.
 It entails producing descriptive grammars, collections of texts and dictionaries of the languages, and it requires the establishment of a secure archive where the material can be stored once it is produced so that it can be accessed by future generations of speakers or scientists.

-Language revitalization is the process by which a language community through political, community, and educational means attempts to increase the number of active speakers of the endangered language.
-This process is also sometimes referred to as language revival or reversing language shift.
+Language revitalization, also known as language revival or reversing language shift, is the process by which a language community attempts to increase the number of active speakers of the endangered language, typically through political, community, and educational means.
 For case studies of this process, see Anderson (2014).
 Applied linguistics and education are helpful in revitalizing endangered languages.
 Vocabulary and courses are available online for a number of endangered languages.

 Language maintenance refers to the support given to languages that need for their survival to be protected from outsiders who can ultimately affect the number of speakers of a language.
 UNESCO seeks to prevent language extinction by promoting and supporting the language in education, culture, communication and information, and science.

 Another option is "post-vernacular maintenance": the teaching of some words and concepts of the lost language, rather than revival proper.

 As of June 2012 the United States has a J-1 specialist visa, which allows indigenous language experts who do not have academic training to enter the U.S. as experts aiming to share their knowledge and expand their skills.